We seek to draw wounded people into an encounter with Jesus Christ, the Great Wounded Healer.

 “Healing is one wounded healer telling another wounded healer where to find the Great Wounded Healer, Jesus Christ.”

-Ron Corcoran: I experienced an extremely abusive childhood which I document in my book Deliver Us from Evil.
+Ron Corcoran: I experienced an extremely dysfunctional childhood which I document in my book Deliver Us from Evil.
 But even more, I believe that God has equipped me and has spent many years investing in me in preparation for this ministry.
-When I look back on my early life, I think of the story of Joseph and I can say with him: “You intended to harm me, but God intended it for good.”
-(Gen 50:20) Yes, much of what will be discussed and shared at these conferences will come from the book Deliver Us from Evil, but the conferences will have a very solid biblical foundation.
+When I look back on my early life, I think of the story of Joseph and I can say with him: “What others intended for harm, God intended for good.”
+(Gen 50:20) Some of what will be discussed and shared at these conferences will come from the book Deliver Us from Evil, but the conferences will have a very solid biblical foundation.
 Two founding Scriptures for this ministry are from Isaiah 52:12 to Isaiah 53:12 and Isaiah 61:1-11.

 Ron Corcoran: I cannot tell you the number of letters, emails and texts that I have received from people who have already been helped by Deliver Us from Evil.
 There are so many people who have stored up the wounds that others or they themselves have inflicted upon them.
 They want someone to relate to them and to understand the pain that they have experienced.
 By the grace of God I am able to do so.
 Although our encounters may not be exactly alike they are similar enough that by His grace genuine reconciliation, forgiveness, repentance and healing can take place.
 This is what Wounded Healers Ministry is about.